-Course Code Course Title Pts 2013 P/C/R/RP/EQ LAWS 102 Law, Justice and Morality 15 NO
+Course Code Course Title Pts P/C/R/RP/EQ LAWS 102 Law, Justice and Morality 15 NO

-300-level courses (180 points required)
+300-level courses

-Note: LAWS 339, LAWS 359, LAWS 382, LAWS 383, and LAWS 387 are limited entry courses - refer to the Admission Regulations, G. Limitation of Entry.
+Note: LAWS 339, LAWS 359, LAWS 383, and LAWS 387 are limited entry courses - refer to the Admission Regulations, G. Limitation of Entry.
 Not all courses may be offered in any one year.
 Candidates should consult the Course Catalogue or the School of Law as to which courses are to be offered.